sanjeev309/posebox/README.md

 A machine learning approach for pose estimation of hand-drawn marker

 ## Details
-Pose estimation is a costly operation and often requires additional harware like depth sensor for accuracy for plane detection.
+Pose estimation is a costly operation and often requires additional hardware like depth sensor for accurate plane detection.
 This project is an attempt to build a computationally cheap, no additional hardware dependency and realtime pose estimation of a fixed hand-drawn marker.